 Understanding Your Tax Obligations When Your Debt Has Been Canceled

-All Americans have an obligation to pay taxes on the income they acquire during a given year.
+All Americans are obligated to pay taxes on the income they receive during a given year.
 When preparing a tax return, however, it is important to understand that the Internal Revenue Service’s definition of “income” includes far more than just wages earned from employment.
 For example, the IRS requires taxpayers to claim canceled debts as income.

 Simply put, “cancellation of debt income” refers to any obligation to repay a lender that is forgiven, canceled or discharged for less than what was originally owed.
 For example, if a person borrowed $10,000, repaid $4,000 of it and the lender agreed not to attempt to collect the rest, that person would have $6,000 in cancellation of debt income.

 Generally speaking, most cancellation of debt income is taxable.
 However, there are some notable exceptions to this rule.
 The two most common exceptions are discussed below.

 The Effect Bankruptcy And Insolvency Have On Your Taxable Income